zlepper/elefant-tools/readme.md

 without the need to write to disk.
 This is useful for example when you want to copy a database from one server to another, or when you want to copy a database from a server to a local development environment.

-The main difference is that Elefant Tools is written in Rust, Is designed to be more flexible than `pg_dump` and `pg_restore`, and provides a library for doing full customization and transformation of the structure of the database.
+The main difference is that Elefant Tools is written in Rust, is designed to be more flexible than `pg_dump` and `pg_restore`, and provides a library for doing full customization and transformation of the structure of the database.